sattviksahai/532_Project/README.md

 # 532_Project

-Expects a folder named 'data' in the same repository.
+Expects a folder named 'data' with the relevant scenes from the Strecha Dataset, in the same repository.